 A significant portion of the Group's emissions derive from fuel use by company cars and other business travel.
-Throughout 2020, and in particular following the cessation of nonessential travel from March, the Group has utilised online meeting and collaboration technologies to seamlessly delivery exceptional service to our clients without the need for travel where possible.
+Throughout 2021 the Group has continued to utilise online meeting and collaboration technologies to seamlessly delivery exceptional service to our clients without the need for travel where possible.

-The methodology used to calculate the Group's emissions is based on the 'Environmental Guidelines: including mandatory greenhouse gas emissions reporting guidance' (March 2019) issued by the Department for Business, Energy and Industrial Strategy.
-As 2020 is the Group's first year of energy and carbon reporting, comparative figures have not been shown.
+The methodology used to calculate the Group's emissions is based on the 'Environmental Guidelines: including mandatory greenhouse gas emissions reporting guidance' (March 2020) issued by the Department for Business, Energy and Industrial Strategy.